hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

 ### Varying Public Certificates

-The AWS public certificate which contains the public key used to verify the PKCS#7 signature varies for groups of regions.
-The default public certificate provided with the backend is applicable for many regions.
-Instances whose PKCS#7 signatures cannot be verified by the default public certificate, can register a different public certificate which can be found [here] (http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-identity-documents.html), via the `auth/aws-ec2/config/certificate/<cert_name>` endpoint.
+The AWS public certificate, which contains the public key used to verify the PKCS#7 signature, varies for different AWS regions.
+The primary AWS public certificate, which covers most AWS regions, is already included in Vault and does not need to be added.
+Instances whose PKCS#7 signatures cannot be verified by the default public certificate included in Vault, can register a different public certificate which can be found [here] (http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-identity-documents.html), via the `auth/aws-ec2/config/certificate/<cert_name>` endpoint.